Pu-Anlai/base16-builder-python/README.rst

 * :code:`-o/--output` specifies a path where built colorschemes will be placed

   If this option is not specified, an "output" folder in the current working directory will be created and used.

+* :code:`-v/--verbose` increases verbosity

+  With this option specified the builder prints out the name of each scheme as it's built.

 Example:
 ::